ManApart/quest-command/notes.md

 - collide - use size and location, iterate through other targets

 AI doesn't seem to be working for enemy in battle: not making a choice / attacking player

+Story Events
+- Is there any benefit for a story event to have its own name?
+I think stage is fine...
+- add validator that stages aren't duplicated